cgp-internal/Ori-Brook_1722785820.9053712/README.md

 Hello World HTML5 Project
 ========================

-This is a basic HTML5 project that displays a "HELLO WORLD" message.
+This is a basic HTML5 project that displays a "hello world" message.

 How to Open
 ------------